Gold near 2-week high on dollar, U.S. GDP data

 Gold rallied to its highest level in 2012 around $1,790 in late February after the Fed at the time said it would keep interest rates near zero until at least the end of 2014.

-The dollar hit a fresh two-month low versus the yen and eight-month trough against sterling on Monday, staying under pressure after data last week showed disappointing first-quarter U.S economic growth.
-The euro was still stuck in a range because of the lingering debt crisis in Europe.
+The U.S. dollar held near its weakest since late February against the yen after the disappointing first-quarter U.S. economic growth data, while the euro was still stuck in a range because of the lingering debt crisis in Europe.

 Standard & Poor's cut Spain to triple-B plus - three notches above "junk" - citing expectations government finances will deteriorate even more as the economy contracts and as a result of an ailing banking sector.